-At December 31, 2017, we had cash and cash equivalents of \$15.2 million and \$41.0 million outstanding on our \$800.0 million unsecured revolving credit facility which matures on April 20, 2020, subject to two six-month extensions at our option.
+At December 31, 2018, we had cash and cash equivalents of \$64.1 million and no outstanding balance on our \$800.0 million unsecured revolving credit facility which matures on April 20, 2020, subject to two six-month extensions at our option.
 In addition, we have an option (subject to bank approval) to increase the credit facility through an accordion feature to \$1.5 billion.
-Our \$275.0 million unsecured term loan that matures on November 21, 2018, subject to a one-year extension at our option, also has an option (subject to bank approval) to increase the term loan through an accordion feature to \$350.0 million.
-As of December 31, 2017, we had the capacity to issue up to \$261.3 million in common shares under our ATM equity program.

-For 2017, the maximum amount of borrowings outstanding under our revolving credit facility was \$344.0 million, the weighted average amount of borrowings outstanding was \$147.5 million and the weighted average interest rate, before amortization of debt fees, was 1.9%.
-During 2017, we raised \$716.9 million of net proceeds through three separate public offerings for a total of \$575.0 million of senior unsecured notes with a weighted average coupon of 3.47% and term of 13 years and \$150.0 million of 5.0% preferred shares in addition to \$108.3 million raised under our ATM equity program.
-During 2018, we have only \$10.5 million of debt maturing, in addition to our unsecured term loan mentioned above.
-We currently believe that cash flows from operations, cash on hand, our ATM equity program, our revolving credit facility and our general ability to access the capital markets will be sufficient to finance our operations and fund our debt service requirements and capital expenditures.
+For the year ended 2018, the maximum amount of borrowings outstanding under our revolving credit facility was \$177.0 million the weighted average amount of borrowings outstanding was \$83.1 million and the weighted average interest rate, before amortization of debt fees, was 2.7%.
+During 2019, we have only \$295.3 million of debt maturing (of which \$20.3 million was repaid on January 31, 2019).
+As of December 31, 2018, we had the capacity to issue up to \$272.4 million in common shares under our ATM equity program.
+We currently believe that cash flows from operations, cash on hand, our ATM program, our revolving credit facility and our general ability to access the capital markets will be sufficient to finance our operations and fund our debt service requirements and capital expenditures.

-Our overall capital requirements during 2018 will depend upon acquisition opportunities, the level of improvements and redevelopments on existing properties and the timing and cost of development of Assembly Row, Pike & Rose and future phases of Santana Row.
-While the amount of future expenditures will depend on numerous factors, we expect to see a reduced level of capital investments in our properties under development and redevelopment compared to 2017, which is the result of completing construction on Phase II at both Assembly Row and Pike & Rose in 2018.
+Our overall capital requirements during 2019 will depend upon acquisition opportunities, the level of improvements and redevelopments on existing properties and the timing and cost of development of Assembly Row, Pike & Rose and future phases of Santana Row.
+While the amount of future expenditures will depend on numerous factors, we expect to see higher levels of capital investments in our properties under development and redevelopment compared to 2018, as we invest in the next phase of these projects.
 With respect to other capital investments related to our existing properties, we expect to incur levels consistent with prior years.
 Our capital investments will be funded on a short-term basis with cash flow from operations, cash on hand and/or our revolving credit facility, and on a long-term basis, with long-term debt or equity including shares issued under our ATM equity program.
 If necessary, we may access the debt or equity capital markets to finance significant acquisitions.
 Given our past ability to access the capital markets, we expect debt or equity to be available to us.
 Although there is no intent at this time, if market conditions deteriorate, we may also delay the timing of certain development and redevelopment projects as well as limit future acquisitions, reduce our operating expenditures, or re-evaluate our dividend policy.